chromium/chromium/docs/transcripts/wuwt-e03-content.md

 responsible for the multiprocess sandbox implementation of our platform.

-01:24 SHARON: And another term that I had heard a lot tossed around before I really understood what was going on was the content public API.
+01:24 SHARON: And another term that I had heard a lot tossed around before I really understood what was going on was the content/public API.
 So is that the same as the content layer, or is that different?

 01:36 JOHN: It's part of it.
 So the content component is very large, and so,